Blinko

 What it brings to you: win-back alerts when a meaningful group of customers is approaching lapse, campaign results when something ran and you should know how it performed, and the morning brief.

-Time-Limited Drops for Slow Periods
+Time-Limited Broadcasts for Slow Periods

 The QR Sticker Is the Foundation